Chart Color Schemes

 Population

-Population growth drivers in Angaston are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Angaston are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Angaston's population is estimated at around 2,281 as of Nov 2025.
-This reflects an increase of 79 people (3.6%) since the 2021 Census, which reported a population of 2,202 people.
-The change is inferred from the resident population of 2,215 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 72 validated new addresses since the Census date.
-This level of population equates to a density ratio of 28 persons per square kilometer.
-Over the past decade, Angaston has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA4 region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 44.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Angaston's estimated population is around 2,453.
+This shows an increase of 251 people since the 2021 Census, which reported a population of 2,202.
+The change is inferred from AreaSearch's estimate of 2,326 residents following examination of ABS ERP data release in June 2024 and 72 additional validated new addresses since the Census date.
+This results in a density ratio of 30 persons per square kilometer.
+Angaston's growth of 11.4% since the 2021 census exceeded the SA4 region's 7.1%.
+Overseas migration contributed approximately 44.0% of overall population gains, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, an above median population growth of Australia's regional areas is projected for the suburb, with an expected increase of 421 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
+Population projections indicate an above median growth for Australia's regional areas, with Angaston expected to increase by 431 persons to 2041, reflecting a total increase of 12.2% over the 17 years.

 Frequently Asked Questions - Population